Project summary

 Under a Power Purchase Agreement (PPA) application under review by the Public Utilities Commission (PUC), the Project will deliver power at a fixed price over 25 years.
 The low, stable, fixed pricing helps protect against price-volatile, imported fossil fuels.

-The Project is expected to result in a total avoided fuel consumption of 179 million gallons over its 25-year contract term.
+The Project is expected to prevent the consumption of more than 179 million gallons of fuel over its 25-year lifespan and avoid 2,350,000 metric tons of carbon dioxide equivalent.

 Site maps